FrancisCrickInstitute/TYPEx/README.rst

 Several input paramters can be used to define the typing workflow:
 - :bash:`deep-imcyto` run the TYPEx multi-tiered approach [default: true]
-- :bash:`mccs` run TYPEx on deep-imcyto in MCCS mode when true and simple segmentation mode when false [default: true]
+- :bash:`cellprofiler` run TYPEx on deep-imcyto in MCCS mode when true and simple segmentation mode when false [default: true]

 - :bash:`tiered` run the TYPEx multi-tiered approach  [default: true]
 - :bash:`stratify_by_confidence` include the stratification by low and high confidence when true [default: true]